liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 ## Resolving Module Dependencies [](id=resolving-module-dependencies)

-Now that you've imported your plugin project to Liferay IDE or Developer Studio, compile errors are probably being reported for some of the Liferay classes it uses.
+Now that you've imported your plugin project to Liferay IDE or Developer Studio, you probably see compile errors for some of the Liferay classes it uses.
 They're listed as undefined classes or unresolved symbols because they've been moved, renamed, or removed.
 As a part of modularization in Liferay 7, many of these classes reside in new modules.